 5. Take Advantage of Discounts

 Some stores and companies, like Chaco, will give “humanitarian discounts.”
 As a Peace Corps volunteer, you qualify for these.
-For more specific details, Peace Corps Wiki has a list of volunteer discounts.
+For more specific details, Pathway to Peace Corps has a list of volunteer discounts.

 6. Bring Comfort Items

 It’s so important to make room to bring things that make you happy, since you will get homesick and you will appreciate those traces of home.

 For me, it was having a sundress I loved.
 For another volunteer, it was his favorite green tea.
 For others, it was postcards, photos of friends and family, or personal mementos.
 In an experience full of so many highs and lows, I can’t emphasize enough how important these comfort items are.

 Suggested Lists: What to Pack For the Peace Corps